Karawanks Tunnel (motorway): Cengiz İnşaat receives the final contract

-On 3 December 2019 DARS finally gave a new contract to Cengiz insaat worth 98.5 million euros (excl.
+On 3 December 2019 DARS finally gave a new contract to Cengiz İnşaat worth 98.5 million euros (excl.
 VAT) after short negotiations with three tenderers.

 The appeal period ended without further objections in mid-December 2019.

-The winner's chief negotiator, Mohamed Cengiz, subsequently told the media that the contract will be signed in late December.
+The winner's chief negotiator, Mehmet Cengiz, subsequently told the media that the contract will be signed in late December.
 The CEO of Cengiz İnşaat, Utku Gök, said on Monday before the final negotiations that the construction in Slovenia would still be finished in time with his company.

 Construction in Slovenia finally started in the first week of March 2020.
 The official contract period for Slovenia started on 2 March 2020.
 In the meanwhile Austrians have dug 2,400 meters into the mountain by the end of March 2020.

 The second tube is set to be finished in June 2025.
 After that, the old tube will undergo intense renovation for two years.
 Both tubes will finally open 2027.

 Tolls

 Driving on Austrian as well as on Slovenian motorways requires a toll sticker.
 However, driving through the tunnel doesn't require any.
-Instead, a special toll (2021 rate) of 7.60 euros (20% VAT included) is imposed on drivers of vehicles up to 3.5 tons for using the tunnel.
+Instead, a special toll (2023 rate) of 8.80 euros (20% VAT included) is imposed on drivers of vehicles up to 3.5 tons for using the tunnel.
 The toll is collected for the section from the closest on-ramp to the tunnel on the Austrian side to the Austrian/Slovenian border in the middle of the tunnel.
 The Slovenian vignette is not required as the tunnel is not part of motorway sections with the mandatory use of vignettes.
-The toll from the Slovenian side is also €7.60.
+The toll from the Slovenian side is also €8.80.

 Vehicles over 3.5t (trucks, buses, motorhomes) pay toll on Austrian highways based on number of kilometres travelled.
 For the 10 km section that includes the tunnel a special rate equivalent to 8.6 times the normal one is applied, coming to 16.27-46.36 € incl.
 VAT (13.56-38.63 € + 20% VAT) depending on number of axles and engine emission standard.
 Trucks entering from the Slovenian side pay toll no matter their EURO emission class.